The Allegory of Good and Bad Government

-The Allegory of Good and Bad Government is a series of three fresco panels painted by Ambrogio Lorenzetti between February 1338 and May 1339.
-The paintings are located in Siena's Palazzo Pubblico—specifically in the Sala dei Nove ("Salon of Nine"), the council hall of the Republic of Siena's nine executive magistrates, elected officials who performed executive functions (and judicial ones in secular matters).
-The paintings have been construed as being "designed to remind the Nine [magistrates] of just how much was at stake as they made their decisions".
+The Allegory of Good and Bad Government, known in Italian as Allegoria ed effetti del Buono e del Cattivo Governo, is a series of three fresco panels painted by Ambrogio Lorenzetti between February 1338 and May 1339.
+The work is located in Siena's Palazzo Pubblico, specifically in the Sala dei Nove, which translates to the 'Salon of Nine'.
+This room served as the council hall for the nine executive magistrates of the Republic of Siena.